Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Cloud-based IDEs

 Cloud-based IDEs are a growing trend in the industry.
-These tools offer the benefits traditional IDEs, but can be accessed from any computer with an Internet connection.
+These tools offer the benefits of traditional IDEs, but can be accessed from any computer with an internet connection.

 As mentioned earlier, the integration of AI into IDEs is another key trend.
 These tools use machine learning and other forms of AI to offer more advanced and proactive programming assistance.